Amir Cheema

 On 3 May 2006, while awaiting trial and in German police custody, he was found dead in his cell.

 Pakistanis questioned the German's official version of the story and three MPs from a coalition of religious parties introduced a motion in National Assembly of Pakistan to discuss the student's death.
 While rumors spread after his death that he was tortured in the German prison, the German authorities produced a suicide note for Pakistan's foreign office.

 In the course of the investigation, the German judicial system concluded his death was a suicide.

+Funeral

+Initially Germany refused to hand over Amir's body but upon growing public sympathy in Pakistan, it was repatriated to the town of Saroke near the city of Wazirabad, in Punjab on Saturday 13 May 2006.
+At least 30,000 people gathered for his funeral, including Islamic party activists and religious students.
+The gathered crowd protested Amir's alleged torture, Farid Piracha, a lawmaker from the Jamaat-i-Islami party, saying "The killing of Cheema was a barbaric act.
+He was killed by torture".